openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 # OpenSprinkler Binding

-This binding allows allows basic control of the OpenSprinkler and OpenSprinkler PI (Plus) devices.
+This binding allows allows basic control of the OpenSprinkler devices.
 Stations can be controlled to be turned on or off and rain sensor state can be read.

 ## Supported Bridges

 *   HTTP (`http`) - The http bridge allows to communicate with an OpenSprinkler device through the network
-*   Pi (`pi`) - With the pi bridge, openHAB can communicate with an OpenSprinkler device which is installed on the same Pi as the openHAB system.

 ## Supported Things